About the Test

 Receiving test results

 How long it takes to receive test results can vary.
-Results may be available within a few business days, and doctors may review results of ANA testing with a patient after additional tests are completed.
+Results may be available within a few business days, and doctors may review the results of ANA testing with you after additional tests are completed.
 When test results are available, they may be shared over the phone, by mail, or electronically.

 Interpreting test results

 There are several methods to measure ANAs.
 The indirect immunofluorescent ANA (IIF-ANA) test is the most widely used method.
 This test report includes a negative or positive interpretation, ANA levels, and patterns seen in antibodies during the test.

 A negative interpretation indicates that autoantibodies weren’t detected in your blood sample and the presence of an autoimmune disorder is less likely.
 And a positive interpretation indicates that autoantibodies were detected in your blood sample.

 A positive result on an ANA test does not always indicate that you have an autoimmune disorder.
 Some healthy patients can test positive for ANAs.
 Positive results can also be related to a viral infection, medications, certain cancers, and other health conditions.
 If test results are positive, a doctor may order follow-up testing, especially if you have persistent symptoms of an autoimmune disorder.